 Early stage (catarrhal phase)

 At first there is often a sore throat.
-Within a day or so a mild, dry ordinary cough develops.
-At this stage you may feel mildly unwell and have a mild fever (high temperature).
+Within a day or so a mild, dry, ordinary cough develops.
+At this stage you may feel mildly unwell and have a slightly high temperature (fever).
 You may also have a runny nose.
-Over a few days the cough may become more productive with some sputum (phlegm) - but at first it still seems to be an ordinary cough.
+Over a few days the cough may become more productive with some phlegm (sputum) - but at first it still seems to be an ordinary cough.

 Main coughing stage (paroxysmal phase)

-After several days, often as many as 10-14 days from the start of the illness, the cough gets worse and becomes paroxysmal.
+After several days, usually 7-14 days from the start of the illness, the cough worsens and becomes paroxysmal.
 This means there are bouts (paroxysms) of intense coughing.
 They are sometimes called choking coughs.

 - During a bout of coughing, you repeatedly cough over and over again.
 The face often goes red and the body becomes tense.
 Eventually, there is a desperate attempt to breathe in, which may cause a whooping sound.
 Note: the whooping sound at the end of a bout of coughing only happens in about half of cases.